Dehydrated Orange Slices

 How to dehydrate oranges

-First, rinse and dry your oranges and then cut off the ends.
-Slice one quarter inch rounds, trying to make them as uniform as possible so they dry evenly.
-I have tried my mandoline to slice oranges but find that a sharp knife works best.
+First, rinse and dry your oranges and cut off the ends.
+Slice one-quarter inch rounds, slicing as uniformly as possible so they dry evenly.
+You can use a mandoline, but I find that a sharp knife works best.

 Tip from the wise quacker: the most important thing in knife safety is good technique.
 The second most important part of knife safety is making sure your knives are sharp, because dull knives are more likely to slip.
 So don’t skip regular maintenance and occasional professional sharpening.

-Put cut orange slices on a baking sheet lined with parchment paper.
+Put the cut orange rounds on a baking sheet lined with parchment paper.
 You can put the slices very close to each other but do not overlap them.

-Bake the orange slices in your oven at 200 degrees Fahrenheit.
-After the first hour, rotate the pans, and flip over the orange slices.
-Check them again every 30 to 60 minutes, rotating the pans, flipping over the slices, and checking for slices that are browning more quickly than others.
-Dry the orange slices until they are dry to touch, about three to four hours.
+Bake the orange rounds in your oven at 200 degrees Fahrenheit.
+After the first hour, rotate the pans, and flip over the slices.
+Check them again every 30 to 60 minutes, rotating the pans, flipping over the slices, and checking for ones that are browning more quickly than others.
+Dehydrate the orange slices until they are dry to touch, about three to four hours.

 Storage